KLMADHAV/fortuna/rundeck/install_n_config.md

 `# sed -i -e '/grails.serverURL/ c grails.serverURL=http://104.198.90.250:4440' /etc/rundeck/rundeck-config.properties`

 ## Note: IP : `104.198.90.250 ` will be your public IP address of that instance
 ## Note: The IP may change after you shutdown and start your server.
-So rub this command for every public IP changes.
+So run this command for every public IP changes.

 ### 3) Start the service